taion/react-router-scroll/README.md

 ### Basic usage

-Call `createUseScroll` with your history object.
-This will return another object with `history` and `useScroll` properties.
-Pass the returned `history` object into `<Router>` (or further extend it as needed), and use the returned `useScroll` object with `applyRouterMiddleware`.
+Apply the `useScroll` router middleware, as in the example above.

 ### Custom scroll behavior

-You can provide a custom `shouldUpdateScroll` callback to `createUseScroll`.
+You can provide a custom `shouldUpdateScroll` callback to `useScroll`.
 This callback is called with both the previous and the current router props.

 You can return: